James Gunn shares The Suicide Squad footage, reveals Idris Elba, John Cena, Nathan Fillion, more characters

 After the panel, Gunn tweeted two very similar posters from DC FanDome, and invited fans to spot the differences.

-Discuss: The Suicide Squad gets first look, reveals Idris Elba, John Cena, more characters
+Discuss: The Suicide Squad gets first look, reveals Idris Elba, John Cena characters and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.